profsmith89/ctps/_sources/chap01.md

 In the theater, scripts are useful when we can read them and follow their stage directions.
 If a script uses a language or a lot of terms that we do not understand, it is gibberish to us.
 The same is true for a computer script.
 We need to express the script in a language and with terms that the computer understands.
 Python is a language the computer understands, and this is where our mental model of what we can express in Python comes into play.
 The second part of problem solving with computation, then, is the translation of our imagined set of actions into Python.

 If you keep in mind the elements involved in good storytelling, you can use them to become a good problem solver.
-Just as there are different narrative structures that help writers organize their stories, there are different problem solving strategies that we will use to structure our scripts.
-Just as storytellers need to decide what narrative details are necessary to include and which can be left out, we too will have to grapple with what details of our problem are pertinent in order to find a solution to it.
+Just as there are different narrative structures that help writers organize their stories, there are different problem-solving strategies that we will use to structure our scripts.
+Just as storytellers need to decide what narrative details are necessary to include and which can be left out, we too will have to decide which problem details are pertinent to finding a solution.
 And just as storytellers take advantage of cultural knowledge to streamline their narrative, we will learn to use prominent features of our computer and its programming language to produce efficient and easily understood scripts.

 *Writing* a story or a script, however, is not the end for a storyteller or for us.
 Stories are meant to be read and scripts performed.
 Just as storytellers hope to elicit particular reactions from their readers, we hope that our scripts will produce particular results when *executed* by a computer.
 Unfortunately, the first draft of a story doesn't always elicit the reaction a storyteller hoped it would, and the first versions of our scripts often won't produce our desired outcome.
 But that's ok!
 We will figure out what failed, fix it, and begin again.